Tell us here.

 When Jill Kirchen and her husband started a family, one thought stood out to her: she didn't want to miss the special moments of her children's childhood.

 So, the Chippewa Falls resident put her higher education on hold.
-But now that the kids are older, Kirchen has returned to the classroom, and she said she isn't sacrificing family time, thanks to Lakeland College's adult education program and its BlendEd® feature.
+But now that the kids are older, Kirchen has returned to the classroom, and she said she isn't sacrificing family time, thanks to Lakeland University's adult education program and its BlendEd® feature.

 "With the online classes through BlendEd, I was still able to be there for the soccer games and orchestra concerts yet still get class assignments done," said Kirchen, who also works full time.
 "I really like how that flexibility for you, as adult students, makes it so you're not restricted to having to sit in a classroom for three hours in the evening after a full day of work."